Just Dance (video game series): The Experience series

-The Experience: Another spin-off of the Just Dance series, featuring 26 songs and full dance choreography by Michael Jackson.
-It was released in November 2010 for the Wii, PlayStation 3 and Mac OS X. Eurogamer thought that the dance routines in the Xbox 360 game "feel a little slower and more simplistic than those in the PS3 game".
+The Experience: The first Experience game from Ubisoft and spin-off of the Just Dance series, featuring 26 songs and full dance choreography by Michael Jackson.
+It was released in November 2010 for the Wii, PlayStation 3, and Mac OS X; Eurogamer stated that the dance routines in the Xbox 360 game "feel a little slower and more simplistic than those in the PS3 game".